How do I know if my horse needs a veterinary physiotherapy treatment?

 SUPPORT THROUGH THE UPS AND DOWNS: Vet Physio Phyle strongly advocates an integrated patient-owner-physiotherapist approach.
 This means that whether your horse is a post-surgical case that requires weekly treatments, or a leisure horse that is on a maintenance schedule, extensive aftercare and communications are available to all clients in between treatments.
 I strongly believe in providing an encouraging support network, providing you with the ability to look at your horse(s) with a therapeutic eye.

 REST: I recommend your horse is allowed to rest with no ridden work for 24 hours following treatment, although this can vary case to case and will be discussed at the time of the appointment.

 REPORT: A report is written following the appointment, which will be available to be sent to your vet, farrier, saddler, dentist etc as required to promote communications through all members of the team looking after your horse.

-Why do you need to obtain veterinary consent before you treat my horse?
+Do you need to obtain veterinary consent before you treat my horse?